This smoky barbecue sauce from Hank Shaw is one of the best bbq sauces I have ever tasted. Smoky, spicy, and rich in flavor. Seriously good. ~Elise

 - Salt to taste

-1 Heat the butter in a heavy pot over medium-high heat until if froths (or heat vegetable oil until hot), then add the grated onion.
+1 Sauté the grated onion in butter: Heat the butter in a heavy pot over medium-high heat until it froths (or heat vegetable oil until hot), then add the grated onion.
 Sprinkle a little salt over the onion.
 Sauté until the onion just begins to color, about 4-5 minutes.

-2 While the onions are cooking, finely chop the chipotle chiles in adobo.
+2 Mince the chipotle chile: While the onions are cooking, finely chop the chipotle chiles in adobo.
 They are hot, so start with one chile.
 You can add as many more as you want later.

-3 Add the chipotle to with the onions, then add the tomatoes, vinegar, molasses, sugar, liquid smoke, and chopped sage.
+3 Add chipotle and remaining ingredients to the onions: Add the chipotle to with the onions, then add the tomatoes, vinegar, molasses, sugar, liquid smoke, and chopped sage.
 Stir to combine and let this simmer for 5 minutes.
 Taste it and add salt and more chipotle if you want.

-4 Simmer the sauce gently, uncovered, for 1 hour.
+4 Simmer 1 hour: Simmer the sauce gently, uncovered, for 1 hour.
 Before serving, taste one more time for salt and chile.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Smoky Barbecue Sauce on Simply Recipes.
 Thank you!Print